License Suspension Attorney in Westchester County, New York

 A drunk driving charge can cause major problems in someone’s life.
-You’ll not only be forced to deal with jail time, fines and the many non-legal consequences of the charge, you will also have your license suspended, which can create even more obstacles.
+You’ll not only be forced to deal with jail time, fines, and the many non-legal consequences of the charge, but you will also have your license suspended, which can create even more obstacles.

 Without a license, many people accused of drunk driving will struggle to get to work, pick up their children from school, go to the doctor and, in some cases, perform key aspects of their job.
 The length of your license suspension depends on many factors, which we’ll discuss below.
 However, you should know that it may be possible for your attorney to have your driving privileges partially reinstated under certain conditions.

 If you have been charged with DWI and had your license suspended in New York, call Michael D. Litman or contact him online.

 Michael has years of experience helping people charged with DWI.
 He will review your case and look for ways to have charges against you dismissed or lessened.
 If you need to request a partial reinstatement of driving privileges, contact our team to find out whether you might be eligible.

 DWI, BAC – What Do All These Letters Mean?

 Our criminal justice system doesn’t always make things easy on people charged with a crime.
 The language and acronyms used in these cases can be quite confusing.
 Before we review some of the common license suspension periods following a DWI in New York, let’s stop to define some of the terms we’ll be using below.